WDPS-Group2/html-processor/README.md

 Please make sure you have Prun module enabled: `module load prun`.
 This is necessary in order to reserve nodes for Elasticsearch and Trident.

+## Input file

+The input script requires the WARC archive to be stored in **HDFS**.
+You can store a WARC archive by using the following command as an example:
+`hadoop fs -put /home/wdps1902/data/sample.warc.gz /user/wdps1902`

 ## Installing Dependencies

 In order to setup a python virtual environment and install the necessary dependencies for this project, you can